anthonyharrison/lib4sbom/README.md

 - Generate SPDX SBOM in TagValue, JSON and YAML formats
 - Generate CycloneDX SBOM in JSON format
-- Parse SPDX SBOM in TagValue, JSON and YAML formats
+- Parse SPDX SBOM in TagValue, JSON, YAML, XML and RDF formats
-- Parse CycloneDX SBOM in JSON format
+- Parse CycloneDX SBOM in JSON and XMLformat
 - Create and manipulate a SBOM file object
 - Create and manipulate a SBOM package object
 - Create and manipulate a SBOM dependency relationship object